SteveLauC/Notes/programming-language/Rust/rust-atomics-and-locks/Ch1:Basics-of-Rust-Concurrency.md

 2. `ThreadId` in Rust

-   Rust stdlib assigns every thread an unique number as their identifier.
+   Rust stdlib assigns every thread an unique number as its identifier.

    > NOTE: Rust stdlib will NOT reuse `ThreadId` even when this thread terminates.
    >